mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 ![Test Setup](/test-setup.png)

-Important notes:
+Important note: I ran all my tests on GA (generally available) versions of services / languages, so e.g.

-- Azure tests were done with version 1 of Functions runtime (Full .NET Framework), which is the production-ready GA version as of today
+Azure tests were done with version 1 of Functions runtime (.NET Framework), and GCP tests were only made for Javascript runtime.
-- Google Cloud Functions are still in beta, so it might be they haven't rolled out all optimizations yet

 When Does Cold Start Happen?
 ----------------------------